Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: fitting and posterior for high-z target

 \section{\eazy\ fitting and posterior for high-z target}

-In this section we explore in more depth our selection for high-redshift candidates.
-This is the most challenging in terms of rooting out possible contaminants due to the combined contamination of both Brown Dwarves and LRDs.
-As mentioned earlier, Brown Dwarves are removed by a colour cut following the criteria of \citet{Langeroodi2023} and \citet{Kokorev2024} with any galaxy whose colour falls within the tracks of the modelled Brown Dwarves being removed.
-The effect of this cut is to remove galaxies with blue F150W-F200W and red F200W-F277W.
-However, we acknowledge with this method it is possible that Brown Dwarves still remain due to uncertainties in the blue bands of the photometry although we have done our best to mitigate this with the visual inspection.
+In this section, we explore in more depth our selection for high-redshift candidates.
+This is the most challenging in terms of rooting out possible contaminants due to the combined contamination of both Brown Dwarfs and LRDs.
+As mentioned earlier, Brown Dwarfs are removed by a colour cut following the criteria of \citet{Langeroodi2023} and \citet{Kokorev2024} with any galaxy whose colour falls within the tracks of the modelled Brown Dwarfs being removed.
+The effect of this cut is to remove galaxies at $z>5$ with both F150W-F200W$<0.2$ mag and F200W-F277W$>1$ mag.
+However, we acknowledge with this method it is possible that Brown Dwarfs still remain due to uncertainties in the blue bands of the photometry, although we have done our best to mitigate this with the visual inspection.

-LRD contamination remains more challenging as they would appear to be a combination of AGN and quiescent galaxies.
-We want the quiescent galaxies in our sample but do not want the (purely) AGN.
-At these redshifts almost all these sources are point-like so in some ways the difference between a LRD and a quiescent galaxy is a tricky question.
-Our approach is to remove galaxies based on visual inspection.
+LRD contamination remains more challenging as they could be either AGN or quiescent galaxies and the populations exact nature is unconfirmed at this time. {We want to minimise contamination from sources with significant non-stellar flux.} At these redshifts almost all these sources are point-like so in some ways the difference between a LRD and a quiescent galaxy is a tricky question, especially as there is only one spectroscpically confirmed quiescent galaxy at $z>5$ and it is only marginally resolved \citep{Weibel2024qgal}.
+Our approach is to remove galaxies based on visual inspection of their SEDs and best fit \pipes models.
 We do not use any AGN templates in our \pipes SED modelling \citep[although note that this is possible, e.g.][]{Carnall2023Nature}, hence we remove galaxies that appear poorly fit, likely due to an AGN contribution to the continuum or other contamination effect.
-We also remove galaxies with a clear "V" shaped spectrum.
+We also remove galaxies with a clear "V" shaped SED.

-In Fig. \ref{fig:eazy_highz} we show the best fit \eazy model and the posterior for our high-z candidate 30744 which is found within the Primer Cosmos field.
-We see that the posterior is fully consistent with a redshift of around 6.
+In Fig. \ref{fig:eazy_highz} we show the best-fit \eazy\ model and the posterior for our high-z candidate 30744 which is found within the Primer Cosmos field.
+We also show the same for 66283 which is the only spectroscopically confirmed high-z quiescent galaxy \citep{Weibel2024qgal}.
+We see that the posterior of our candidate is fully consistent with a redshift of around 6.
 We again note that this candidate has a MIRI detection which is not shown in the best-fit \eazy\ model.